 Open position: Interns

-Art House is currently accepting resumes for (unpaid) interns that will provide real world, hands-on experience in the non-profit arts sector.
-We are looking for people who are interested in art, art administration, arts in education, non-profits, grants, graphic arts event planning and marketing.
+Art House partners with local institutions and universities.
+We are currently accepting resumes for unpaid interns that will provide real world, hands-on experience in the non-profit arts sector.
+We are looking for people who are interested in art, art administration, arts in education, non-profits, grants, graphic arts, event planning and marketing.
 Hours are flexible, minimum 10-15 hours per week preferred.

-- To assist in everyday administrative and studio jobs.
+Administrative Intern FALL or Spring: To assist in everyday administrative and studio jobs.
 Interns should expect to help with a variety of tasks from assisting with scheduling, data entry and grant reports, to posting on social media platforms about new classes and events.
 An intern can also expect to assist at Art House events and fundraisers.
 New tasks can arise daily, so flexibility and willingness to learn are essential.
 We are especially looking for candidates who have good writing, communication, and organizational skills.
+This position is perfect for someone who is interested in how a small non-profit works and wants to learn more about every aspect of an organization.
+Preferred Majors/Minors but not limited to: Museum Studies, Non-Profit Administration, Grant Writing, Fine Arts, Art Education and Marketing.

-If you are interested in applying, please submit a resume, 2-3 references and a brief statement of goals and interests.
+If you are interested in applying, please submit a Resume, 3 references and a Cover Letter of goals and interests.
 Send to:

 Art House is currently accepting resumes for artists teaching in a range of different medias.